troyh/troyandgay.com/_posts/2015-02-15-Boys-Weekend.markdown

 tags:
 --->

 Gay decided to take the kids to Spokane to surprise her mom for her 75th birthday this weekend.
 That meant me and Barley had some quality time together.
-Gay discovered [Munchery](http://munchery.com) and had dinner delivered to me Friday and Saturday night.
+Being a thoughtful wife, Gay discovered [Munchery](http://munchery.com) and had dinner delivered to me Friday and Saturday night.
 Here's Friday night's dinner, eggplant Parmesan, roasted tomato soup, a coconut cream pie for dessert, plus a snickerdoodle cookie:

 ![](/img/IMG_5264.JPG)